mratsim/blocksmith/architecture_phase0.md

 Services are either on a dedicated thread or a dedicated process if process isolation is desired (Key Signing service)

-Services are implemented via an eventLoop that wait until the channel for incoming task has a task.
+Services are implemented via an eventLoop that wait until the channel for incoming tasks has a task.

 This architecture has the following advantages:
 - Services state is easier to handle: